ghc-proposals/ghc-proposals/proposals/0000-non-empty-typed-holes.md

 ## Effect and Interactions

-By being able to parse any string and the result of template haskell expressions along to the typed-hole plugins, we enable much richer interaction that the user can define during development.
+By being able to pass any expression and the result of template haskell expressions along to the typed-hole plugins, we enable much richer interaction that the user or IDE can define during development, as well as an internal notion for type-inconsistent expressions beyond type-errors.

 ## Costs and Drawbacks

 As it is mostly a change in how we parse and pass along information, the cost is not high from GHC's point of view.
 Further work will be needed from any typed hole plugins to make effective use of this new information, but since this is behind an extension and does not interfere with previous functionality, this cost is minor.

-The extended typed-holes are a bit notation heavy, but since they always result in a type error, complete programs are unlikely to have holes in them.
+The non-empty typed-holes are a bit notation heavy, but since they always result in a type error, complete programs are unlikely to have holes in them.

 ## Alternatives
-+ Do nothing, and use the names of holes as a way of communicating with plugins.
++ Do nothing, and use the names of holes as a way of communicating with plugins, with no internal notion of inconsistent programs.

 ## Unresolved Questions